tintheanh/cs-174-final-project/client/README.md

-This client side was created by Create React App
+This client side was created using Create React App

 Run client side
 ```